 Extinct Animals in Europe

-Three main species of extinct wildlife in Europe are the wooly mammoth, dwarf hippo, and dwarf elephant – large mammals that were hunted to extinction in prehistoric times.
+The three main species of extinct wildlife in Europe are the wooly mammoth, dwarf hippo, and dwarf elephant – large mammals that were hunted to extinction in prehistoric times.

 Unique Animals in Europe

-The European bison was considered endangered but populations are increasing, similarly to the Chamois goat-antelope.
+The European bison was considered endangered but populations are increasing, similar to the Chamois goat-antelope.
 The Raccoon Dog is related to the fox but looks like a raccoon.
 A mix between several European bat species is the Alpine Long-Eared Bat.
 The Puffin is a sea bird with a large, brightly colored beak.

 Europe holds around 2,000 zoos throughout the continent.
 Here is a list of some of the best-rates zoos:

-- Basel Zoo (Switzerland) – Open since 1874, “Zolli” is the country’s most popular attraction.
+Basel Zoo (Switzerland) – Open since 1874, “Zolli” is the country’s most popular attraction.
 It is known for breeding endangered species such as cheetahs, Indian rhinos, and okapi.

-- Edinburgh Zoo (Scotland) – Renowned as the first zoo in the world to house and breed penguins, as well as the first to home pandas and koalas.
+Edinburgh Zoo (Scotland) – Renowned as the first zoo in the world to house and breed penguins, as well as the first to home pandas and koalas.
 Open since 1913, Edinburgh Zoo exhibits almost 1,000 animals, with a chimpanzee exhibit even endorsed by Jane Goodall.

 Within every European country lies one or more zoos, housing hundreds to thousands of native and exotic animals.
 Many of these zoos serve as conservational or rehabilitation sites, helping to preserve endangered species populations and help to reintroduce them into the wild.